FAQs for the Local Emergency Directive

 Yes, services may be provided through pick-up, delivery by mail, or delivery to the customer's doorstep.
 In-store retail services may be provided if operated at up to 50 percent of the total occupancy of the retail establishment.

-Shopping malls, to include food court dining areas, may operate at 50% of the total listed capacity.
-Video arcades may operate at 50% capacity, and must follow the minimum health protocols here.
+Shopping malls, to include food court dining areas, may operate at 50 percent of the total listed capacity; however, play areas must remain closed.
+Video arcades may operate at 50 percent capacity, and must follow the minimum health protocols here.

 Yes, movie theaters may operate at up to 50 percent of the total occupancy, and must abide by specific minimum health protocols.